AABearBots/First-Closed-Doors-Competition/README.md

 e.g.: _AAMariam-Trading-Bot_

 > NOTE: Make sure the bot name is unique.
 That is, no other bot by any other Dev Team can have the same name.
 You can find the current list of bots in the _[AAPlatform ecosystem.json file](https://github.com/AdvancedAlgos/AAPlatform/blob/master/ecosystem.json)_.

+> NOTE: Having fun is essential; naming your bot offers a good chance to do just that.
+Feel free to name your bot after a good friend or go crazy with whatever character makes you laugh.

 ### B: Rename Solution (Optional: VS IDE only)